kikkia/yt-cipher/README.md

 You can use the public instance without a password at `https://cipher.kikkia.dev/api`.

-WARNING: Ratelimit of 5/sec, also do not expect perfect uptime.
+WARNING: Ratelimit of 5/sec.
 To have better performance and garunteed uptime, host it yourself.

 ## Hosting yourself

 ### Docker/Docker-compose

-The easiest way to use this right now is with docker
+The easiest way to host this service is with Docker

 ```bash
 git clone https://github.com/kikkia/yt-cipher.git